allanglen/c172-flight-sim-panel/README.md

 The throttle/mixture panel houses real Cessna 172 throttle and mixture controls (yes, I cheated but I didn't like any of the solutions I came up with for building a functioning Vernier mixture control and I wanted to the throttle and mixture to have an accurate feel).

 The throttle/mixture panel is made from laser-engraved, painted white acrylic.
-The panel is attached directly to the frame with pan-head screws.
+The panel is attached directly to the frame with truss-head screws.

 ![throttle_mixture_panel](throttle_mixture_panel/images/throttle_mixture_panel.jpg)